prysmaticlabs/documentation/website/docs/prepare-for-merge.md

         <div class='input-container'><input id="cl-9" type='checkbox'/><span class='done'></span></div>
         <div class='guidance-container'>
             <label for="cl-9">Configure a fee recipient address</label>
             <p>If you're running a validator, configuring a fee recipient address will allow you to earn what were previously miners' transaction fee tips.
-Instructions are provided below, and also here: [Configure a Fee Recipient address](./execution-node/fee-recipient.md).</p>
+Instructions are provided below, and also here: <a href='./execution-node/fee-recipient'>Configure a Fee Recipient address</a>.</p>
         </div>
     </div>
 </div>